 You can use HubSpot’s reporting dashboards to create custom reports to show you how many deals you have at each stage of the pipeline broken down by admissions counselor.

-A couple other tips for using the HubSpot deal pipeline for education marketing
+Some final tips for using the HubSpot deal pipeline for education marketing

 1. You can create lists of contacts based on associated deal information.